 Name Description Default get-payload-location Message Body location containing the message payload.
 Default Payload Location set-payload-location Message Body location where result payload is to be placed.
-Default Payload Location excludeNonSerializables Exclude non Serializable Objects when mapping the contents of the Smooks ExecutionContext back onto the ESB Message. true resultType The type of Result to be set as the result Message payload.
+Default Payload Location mappedContextObjects Comma separated list of Smooks

+ExecutionContext objects to be mapped into the EXECUTION_CONTEXT_ATTR_MAP_KE Y Map on the ESB Message Body.
+Default is an empty list.
+Objects must be Serializable. resultType The type of Result to be set as the result Message payload.
 See Specifying the Result Type for more details.
 STRING javaResultBeanId Note: Only relevant when resultType=JAVA The Smooks bean context beanld to be mapped as the result when the resultType is "JAVA".
-If not specified, the whole bean context bean Map is mapped as the JAVA result. reportPath The path and file name for generating a Smooks Execution Report .
+If not specified, the whole bean context bean Map is mapped as the JAVA result. reportPath The path and file name for generating a Smooks Execution Report.
 This is a development aid i.e. not to be used in production.